Breakthrough Shrines Workshop – My 2005 Notes

 These how-to tips apply to any kind of matchbook shrine.

-Making original graphics
+Adding original graphics

 When you plan your “match” images, ¼ inch wide is good.
 Allow lots of white space beneath.
 Distorting the image can look a little weird.
-If your matchbook shrine is humorous like my Elvis shrine, you can stretch the image to fit a pretend match.
+If your matchbook shrine is humorous, like my Elvis shrine, you can stretch the image to fit a pretend match.

 Desaturating the image (in a graphics program) allows the graphics to match (so to speak) the widest possible range of background/collage colors.